koobedoc/watchio/docs/mkdocs/index.md

 This package provides utilities to watch for IO activities of Unix processes.
 It works by reading the Unix process information file `/proc/{pid}/io` periodically.
+Therefore, you can only use it on a system where `/proc` is mounted, and for processes you have tracing access to.

 An example use case is a microserver that displays static web pages created by a different program that takes a moderate amount of resources.
 A sensible implementation will be to